uiuc-ae-space/cluster-scripts/README.md

     **Note 1: The cluster recommends using the host `cc-xfer.campuscluster.illinois.edu` instead of the login host for file transfers**

-    **Note 2: I (Rahil) personally recommend rsync since it only pushes/pulls modified files and is especially iseful if the directory contains large data files**
+    **Note 2: I (Rahil) personally recommend rsync since it only pushes/pulls modified files and is especially useful if the directory contains large data files**
 * Prepare a shell script (examples in this repo) and execute `sbatch job_script.sbatch` to run the job

 ### General structure for a job script